Bureau of Operations

 In April of 2006, Major Jones was promoted to the rank of Captain.
 She served as the Special Projects Director for the Inspector of Police and the Commander of District Eight.
 Once again she was the first female (and first person to hold the newly created position) in the Department’s history to become the Patrol Executive Officer, which gave oversight to each of the three Area Stations and command of the Special Operations Division (Gang Unit, Juvenile and Narcotics Units) for these Area Stations.

-On January 16, 2013, Major Jones was promoted to the rank of Major and is currently assigned as the Night Chief and the Commander of Support Operations Division.
+On January 16, 2013, Major Jones was promoted to the rank of Major and was assigned as the Night Chief and the Commander of Support Operations Division.

 Major Jones was selected to participate in the NOBLE (National Organization of Black Law Enforcement Executives) “Chief Executive Mentoring Program”, which is a two year block of study and instruction at Cedarville University (Ohio), with graduation July 24, 2012.
 The specially selected candidates aspire to become a Chief of police in the future.

 Major Jones has also attended and successfully graduated from the prestigious Senior Management Institute for Police.
 This is a course of study in executive strategic management that is facilitated thru PERF (Police Executive Research Forum)